 - buff housings and holster caps laced silver

-Sergeants were distinguished by a narrow silver lace on the lapels, cuffs and pockets; a silver aiguillette; a buff worsted sash about their waist.
+Sergeants were distinguished by a narrow silver lace on the lapels, cuffs and pockets; a silver aiguillette; a green and buff worsted sash round the waist.

 Corporals were distinguished by a narrow silver lace on the cuffs and shoulder strap; white silk aiguillette.

 Drummers rode grey horses.
 They wore buff coats lined and turned up with red and laced with a white braid with a green stripe.
 Red waistcoats and breeches.